 - When it comes time to have the seat face forward, make sure to attach the top tether after you tighten and lock the seat belt or secure the anchors.
 Use the top tether until the child weighs 40 pounds.
 As your child grows, make sure to pay attention to the weight limit for the car seat.

 - Your car seat has an expiration date — it’s usually around six years.
 Find and double check the label or owner’s manual.

 - To make sure the car seat is installed properly, use the inch test and the pinch test.
 With the pinch test, pinch the strap at your child’s shoulder after the chest clip is buckled at armpit level.
 If you are unable to pinch excess webbing, everything is fine.
 With the inch test, give a good tug on the car seat’s base once it is installed.
 A properly installed seat will not move more than an inch.

 - Don’t use the lower anchors and seat belt at the same time.

 - If you have questions or concerns about your car seat, you can set up a time to have a certified child passenger safety technician examine and correctly install the seat.
 Download Children's Services Council's free app, SafeMap, in the iTunes and Google Play store to find a location near you.
 Learn more by clicking here.

 - Use a booster seat until your child is about 4 feet, 9 inches, 8 to 10 years old and around 80 to 100 pounds.
 A booster seat and seat belt rather than a seat belt alone greatly reduces the risk of injury.

-- Children under 13 years old should sit in the back seat to avoid injuries from air bags going off.
+- Children younger than 13 should sit in the back seat to avoid injuries from airbags activating.

-- If you need help getting a carseat or booster, please reach out to Safe Kids Palm Beach County at 561-242-5700.
+- If you need help getting a car seat or booster, reach out to Safe Kids Palm Beach County at 561-242-5700.

 • Safe Kids Worldwide